ccr5-delta32/At_vs_Ch/README.md

 4.) use 'At_fasta.py' to produce FASTA alignment of SNPs and list of positions of those SNPs.
 5.) use the files from (4) to run SweeD and OmegaPlus like in 'sweep_analysis'.

+For phylogenetic tree use 'make_whole_genome_fasta' to concatenate fasta per chromosome together.
+Then start job 'bsub_tree' one the cluster.